I'd Rather Be Right

 I'd Rather Be Right is a 1937 musical with a book by Moss Hart and George S. Kaufman, lyrics by Lorenz Hart, and music by Richard Rodgers.
 The story is a Depression-era political satire set in New York City about Washington politics and political figures such as President Franklin D. Roosevelt.
 The plot centers on Peggy Jones (Joy Hodges) and her boyfriend Phil (Austin Marshall), who needs a raise in order for them to get married.
 The President steps in and solves their dilemma.

 Production

-I'd Rather Be Right premiered on Broadway at the Alvin Theatre on November 2, 1937, produced by Sam H. Harris, and transferred to the Music Box Theatre, and ran for 290 performances.
+I'd Rather Be Right premiered on Broadway at the Alvin Theatre on November 2, 1937, produced by Sam H. Harris.
+It transferred to the Music Box Theatre, and ran for 290 performances.
 It starred George M. Cohan as Franklin D. Roosevelt.
 In such pieces as "Off the Record", Cohan, as FDR, danced—not possible in real life for the President.

 Reception

 H. G. Wells wrote enthusiastically about the musical, and Cohan's performance as Roosevelt, in an article "The Fall in America 1937", published in Collier's on January 28, 1938, and reprinted in his World Brain (1938).